 Writing is celebrated in class as well as during our celebration assembly on a Friday.
 Children at St. Julian’s are encouraged to take creative risks and enjoy their writing in class, as well as at home!

-Please share with your child’s teacher any work they produce at home so it can be celebrated in class.
+Please encourage your child to talk about their writing and to write often – postcards, diaries, shopping lists, letters, stories….
+We want children to enjoy writing so please share with your child’s teacher any work they produce at home so it can be celebrated in class.

 View one of our Spelling tools (No Nonsense Spelling) for support NNS_Spelling_pathway